graphieros/my-website/README.md

 main files for my single page website, without the php files. take a look: https://graphieros.com
-Experience is especially nice on a smartphone.
+Experience is especially nice on a smartphone, except for https://graphieros.com/gwriter/grwiter.html which only works with a physical keyboard (and with some advanced knowledge of graphieros too...)

 <img src="https://github.com/graphieros/my-website/blob/master/myWebsite.png" width="500px">